BradenStitt/LeetCodeSolutions/README.md

 git clone https://github.com/BradenStitt/LeetCodeSolutions.git

 ## Usage
-Inside the repository, you'll find a set of folders, with each folder representing a different category of problems on LeetCode.
-Each folder contains a set of solutions to various problems within that category, with each solution clearly labeled with the problem's title, ID, and a brief description of the approach used to solve it.
+Inside the repository, you'll find a set of files, with each file representing a different problem on LeetCode.
+Each solution is clearly labeled with the problem's title, ID, and some comments of the approach used to solve it.

-To view a specific solution, simply navigate to the appropriate folder and open the corresponding file.
+To view a specific solution, simply navigate to the corresponding file.
 Each file contains the code for the solution, along with comments explaining the thought process and approach used.

 ## Contributing
 While this repository is not open source, I welcome feedback and suggestions from other developers and programmers who may come across my solutions.
 If you have any suggestions for improving a particular solution or would like to share your own solution to a problem, feel free to open an issue or pull request.